ahmadsayed/hybrid-beyond-x86/README.md

 Public Cloud and Hyperscaler become the new normal for hosting Enterprise application, with apparent domination of x86_64 ISA from Intel Xeon and AMD EPYC.
 Still, the demands for specialized workloads and hosting from businesses make the public cloud provider introduce different Machines such as IBM power, IBM Z, and Amazon ARM.

 ### Future Kind of :).
-Nowadays, we are in the Era of 5G and IoT, with increased Edge computing demands, and we raise awareness about the environmental impact of the datacenters and increase needs.
-Power-efficient machines make ARM machines start to get back to the PC market and move toward Servers and Enterprise Applications.
+Nowadays, we are in the Era of 5G and IoT, with increased Edge computing demands derive the demand of Power-efficient machines, also the success of Heterogeneous computing introducd initially in Mobile devices, ARM machines start to get back to the PC market and move toward Servers and Enterprise Applications.

 The previous introduction is trying to demonstrate why there is a need for multiarch deployments; if you are building an application, asset, or even custom enterprise solution, you may still face a demand to deploy it on none x86 machines, so what is the other options we have now? before answering that just a quick detour around what is the ISA?